Dr Ian Harry

-I am a Senior Lecturer in the Institute for Cosmology and Gravitation.
+I am a Reader in Gravitational Wave Physics situated in the Institute for Cosmology and Gravitation.
 The Institute focuses on trying to answer fundamental questions about the nature of the Universe we live in and some of the exotic objects that populate it.

 I am a member of the Gravitational-Wave Physics group at the Institute.
 Gravitational waves provide an exciting new way of studying the Universe.
 They were detected for the first time in 2015, when a gravitational-wave signal (GW150914) from two colliding black holes was detected by the Laser Interferometer Gravitational-wave Observatory (LIGO).
 Since then 10 signals have been detected from merging black holes, as well as a signal originating from the coalescence of two neutron stars.
 This latter signal, called GW170817, was spectacularly observed across the EM spectrum, providing the first observation of an astronomical source with both EM and gravitational waves.